yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 ## Faster writes with partial indexes

 A partial index is an index that is built on a subset of a table and includes only rows that satisfy the condition specified in the `WHERE` clause.
-This will speed up any writes to the table and reduce the size of the index, thereby improving the speed for read queries that use the index.
+This speeds up any writes to the table and reduces the size of the index, thereby improving speed for read queries that use the index.

 {{<tip>}}
 For more details, see [Partial indexes](../../explore/indexes-constraints/partial-index-ysql/).